Skip to main content

 • The application_fee_amount must be positive and less than the total payment amount

-• The application fee collected is capped at the captured amount of the payment
+• The application fee can’t exceed the captured payment amount

 Transfers

-Use transfers when your platform collects the payment first, or when your backend decides how much and when each connected account should be paid.
+Use transfers when your platform collects the payment first, or when your backend decides how much and when to pay each connected account.

 Before you transfer

-• Origin company: the company sending funds must complete KYC and have enough balance for the transfer.
+• Origin company: the company sending funds must complete Know Your Customer (KYC) verification and have enough balance for the transfer.
 You can top up the balance from the dashboard or via Add funds to your balance.

 • Destination company: the recipient must already have a Whop company.
-If they do not, onboard them first with Enroll connected accounts.
+If they don’t, onboard them first with Enroll connected accounts.

 • Settlement ownership: with transfers, your platform is the merchant of record for the original payment.
 Your platform handles fees, disputes, and refunds on that payment.